rsnyder/juncture/docs/README.md

 # Welcome to Juncture

-**Juncture** is a suite of tools and services that enable anyone to easily create engaging web pages with rich visualizations, including interactive images, videos, maps, and more.
+**Juncture** is a suite of tools and services that helps anyone easily create engaging web pages enriched with visual content like interactive images, videos, maps, and more.

-The original version of Juncture was developed by the friendly folks at [JSTOR Labs](https://labs.jstor.org) and [grew out of a project](https://www.doaks.org/research/mellon-initiatives/plant-humanities-initiative) that used visual essays for a form of digital storytelling.
-Visual essays are text narratives augmented with interactive visualizations providing depth and context.
+Juncture was originally developed by [JSTOR Labs](https://labs.jstor.org) and [evolved from a project](https://www.doaks.org/research/mellon-initiatives/plant-humanities-initiative) focused on using visual essays for digital storytelling.
+Visual essays are text narratives enhanced with interactive visuals that provide depth and context.

-This current version of Juncture represents a complete rewrite of the Juncture code base and documentation.
-The rendering engine is backward compatible with visual essays written for version 1, so if you're an existing Juncture user, no worries, your Juncture essays will continue to work.

-?> Documentation for Juncture version 1 can be found [here](https://github.com/jstor-labs/juncture/wiki).

-In its current form, Juncture is still well-suited for the type of digital storytelling emphasized in version 1 but can now be more easily used for generating web pages that are less text-centric, such as an image exhibition.
+?> This is the third version of the Juncture toolset.
+The syntax for Juncture tags has evolved since its inception, but the current version is backward compatible.
+If you've already created Juncture essays, rest assured they'll continue to work seamlessly.
+If you experience any compatibility issues, please let us know using the Juncture Issues site.

+## Examples of What You Can Create

-This [demo essay](/showcase/bedroom-in-arles) provides an example of what is possible in a Juncture essay.
-This essay includes multiple high-res images, a YouTube video, an interactive map, and some text-to-viewer interactions.
-The essay also includes many information popovers for entities (people, places, works, etc) mentioned in the text.
-Other examples may be found in the [Juncture Showcase](/showcase).
+This [demo essay](/docs/examples/monument-valley) shows what's possible with Juncture.
+It features a high-resolution image, videos, an interactive map, and viewer interactions—plus information popovers for places mentioned in the text.
+You can find more examples and inspiration on the [Juncture Examples](https://juncture-digital.github.io/examples) site.

-# What problem does this solve?

-Juncture's primary goal is to make the use of modern web technology (deep-zoom and panning for high-resolution images, interactive maps, etc) accessible to anyone with an interest in sharing something on the web, regardless of background or technical skills.
-In the [Quick Start guide](/quick-start), you can give it a try and see for yourself.
-All that is required for this quick start (and to use Juncture generally) is an active Github account.
-If you already have one, the "hard" part is done.
-If not, you'll need to take a couple of minutes to signup with Github.
-Signing up for a Github account is free and painless.

-If you're looking for a set of easy-to-use tools for quickly creating web pages with engaging and interactive content with minimal setup and zero ongoing administration, Juncture might be exactly what you need.

-# Some Juncture uses
+?> When viewing the example essays, note that there is a link on the far right of the footer that, when clicked, will show the Juncture-enhanced Markdown code used to create the essay.

+## What Problem Does Juncture Solve?

+Juncture makes advanced web technologies—like deep-zoom images, panning features, and interactive maps—accessible to everyone, regardless of technical skills.
+If you want to share stories or information on the web in an engaging way, Juncture is for you.
+All you need to get started is a GitHub account, which is free and easy to set up.

+Check out our [Quick Start guide](/docs/quick-start) to give Juncture a try.
+Whether you're looking to create interactive visual essays or simple web pages without hassle, Juncture could be just what you need.
+Setting up a Juncture website costs nothing and can be accomplished in just a few minutes.

+## How People Use Juncture

+### 1. Education

-1. **Education**.
-Juncture is able to support a range of teaching and learning use cases, including:
+Juncture supports a wide range of educational uses:

-    - Use by instructors in the development of resources for classroom or remote instruction.
-The [Hypothes.is](https://web.hypothes.is/) annotation tool can be easily added to any essay for class discussion or other uses.
+- **Instructors** can create resources for classroom or remote learning.
+You can even add the [Hypothes.is](https://web.hypothes.is/) annotation tool for class discussions.
-    - Use by students for individual or group projects.
-Juncture can be used as tool for simple essay development or as tool for building broader skills in the use of digital technologies for information creation and sharing.
+- **Students** can use Juncture for individual or group projects, whether to write essays or to learn about digital technologies for information sharing.

-2. **Simple blog or travelogue**.
-The ability to quickly create a web page with text and images makes Juncture a convenient tool for blog style content authoring.
-With the addition of interactive maps, connected with text and images, Juncture is well-suited for creating rich and engaging travelogues.
-Images, with geolocation data when available, can easily be transferred from a smartphone into a Juncture essay.
+### 2. Blogging and Travelogues

+Creating web pages with text and images is quick and easy with Juncture, making it perfect for blogs or travelogues.
+Add interactive maps and photos from your smartphone to bring your stories to life.

+### 3. Themed Websites

-3. **Creation of full website with themed essays**.
-Multiple Juncture essays can be easily aggregated and linked to create full websites, with a custom domain if desired.
-Examples of themed websites created with Juncture include [Plant Humanities Lab](https://lab.plant-humanities.org/) and [Kent Maps Online](https://kent-maps.online/).
+Multiple Juncture essays can be combined to create full websites.
+You can even add a custom domain.
+Great examples of this include [Plant Humanities Lab](https://lab.plant-humanities.org/) and [Kent Maps Online](https://kent-maps.online/).

-4. **Many others**.
-As a general-purpose tool there are any number of interesting ways in which Juncture could be applied.
+### 4. Flexible Applications

+Juncture is flexible—there are countless ways to use it!
 We'd love to hear how you use Juncture.
-Please connect with us from our [Contact](/contact) page if you come up with some innovative or interesting use of Juncture that we could share with others.
-You might also consider submitting essays for inclusion on the Juncture Showcase site.
+Feel free to connect with us via our [Contact page](/contact) to share your projects or submit essays for inclusion in the Juncture Examples site.

-# About Juncture and IIIF

-Juncture is built using many great technologies and tools, many of which can be seen on the Juncture [attribution](/attribution) page.
-A cornerstone in the Juncture design and value proposition is IIIF.
-The [International Image Interoperability Framework](https://iiif.io/) (IIIF, spoken as 'triple-I-eff') defines several APIs (Application Programming Interfaces) that define a standardized method of describing and delivering media over the web.
-IIIF is arguably the most important technology used by Juncture.
-Understanding what IIIF is and how it is used will be useful background before diving into the creation of an essay, especially those incorporating images, audio, and video.

-The [IIIF Get Started](https://iiif.io/get-started/) page is the best place to start for good understanding of IIIF.
-In this section a top-level overview is provided.
-Much of the information provided consist of excerpts from the official IIIF site.
-Users interested in learning more are encouraged to visit the IIIF site.

-## Why IIIF?

-The benefits of using IIIF include:

-- **Rich image delivery**.
-Fast, rich zoom & pan delivery of images via the Internet, with options for size, scale, region of interest, rotation, quality and format.
-- **Plug and play software**.
-Use any IIIF-compatible software for viewing, comparing and manipulating images from any IIIF-compatible image site, regardless of the back-end server.
-Swap parts of the stack at any time, or run multiple components in parallel at once.
--**Publish once, reuse often**.
-Deliver images from your own site for many uses; host a single copy and embed in other sites.
-No need to transfer images to others for them to locally load and use them for one off analysis or republishing.
--**Remix content**.
-Assemble and reuse IIIF resources from across the Web, regardless of source.
-Compare pages, import into tools, build exhibits, or view items served from different sites in one place.
--**Annotate**.
-IIIF has native compatibility with the [W3C Web Annotation model](https://www.w3.org/TR/2017/REC-annotation-model-20170223/), which supports annotating content on the Web.
-Comment on, transcribe, and mark up resources using the Web’s inherent architecture–even for Audiovisual resources.
--**Cite and share**.
-IIIF APIs give portable views onto images or any of its regions, and provide incentive for URIs that persist through image server migrations.
-Cite an image with a stable URI, or share it for reference by others–or yourself in a different environment.
--**Support for attribution and access control**.
-Built in API calls support attribution and access control: the Authentication API (http://iiif.io/api/auth/), is integral and consistent with the IIIF conception.

-## IIIF use in Juncture

-The "Why IIIF?" list of benefits provides a compelling case for using IIIF over standard images, audio, and video.
-The benefits provided by IIIF support for interoperability, annotation, and its ability to clearly articulate reuse rights and attribution are especially important capabilities leveraged by Juncture.

-It's hard to argue against the benefits of using IIIF.
-Unfortunately, for most users the technology has been out of reach as the tools and infrastructure needed are often not available or are hard or confusing to use.
-That's where Juncture comes in.
-It can deliver the IIIF benefits with minimal effort.
-If fact, using IIIF can often be as simple as dragging an image into the Juncture editor.
-If the image is not a native IIIF image Juncture can often turn it into one automatically and transparently.